Interstate 59

 Interstate 59 (I-59) is an Interstate Highway located in the southeastern United States.
 It is a north–south route that spans 445.23 mi from a junction with I-10 and I-12 at Slidell, Louisiana, to a junction with I-24 near Wildwood, Georgia.

 The highway connects the metropolitan areas of New Orleans, Louisiana; Birmingham, Alabama; and Chattanooga, Tennessee, running closely parallel to the older U.S. Route 11 (US 11) corridor for the entire distance.
 Approximately one-third of the route, spanning 153 mi from Meridian, Mississippi, to Birmingham, Alabama, overlaps that of the east–west I-20.

-I-59 is a four-lane freeway along its entire route, other than a short stretch extending from north of Tuscaloosa, Alabama, through Birmingham, where it widens to six lanes or more.
+I-59 is a four-lane freeway along its entire route, other than a short stretch from Tuscaloosa, Alabama to the southern terminus of I-459 and in Birmingham, where it widens to six lanes or more.
+Aside from the metropolitan areas it passes through, the I-59 corridor is mainly rural in nature, especially in Georgia.